coreyphillips/moonshine/README.md

 > Moonshine is a homebrewed, open-source, non-custodial, Bitcoin/Litecoin Electrum wallet for iOS & Android.

 CAUTION: **Caution:**
 This app is still heavily in development.
-I encourage users to only utilize the Testnet chains at this time.
-Otherwise, please use at your own risk.
+Please use at your own risk.

 Built with React Native, Moonshine utilizes Electrum's JSON-RPC methods to interact with the Bitcoin/Litecoin network.